 Blue Sky Enabling is registered with the Care Quality Commission (CQC).
 The Enablers are dedicated members of the team, and trained to develop long lasting professional relationships with the Service Users and their families.
 They become more than just a Carer, they are a friend, and the companionship that the Enablers can bring to a Service Users life has been described as invaluable, and it’s wonderful seeing these blossoming relationships develop throughout the company.

 Blue Sky Enabling is very privileged in that we have such competent staff.
 Our Strategic Management Team ensure that everyone that we employ enters the job role with the right attitude, and lives up to the high standard of Care set by current staff and CQC regulations.
 To support someone, care for that person, and make it possible for that person to enjoy their life to the fullest in every moment, is something that Blue Sky Enabling does very well.
-Shelley Saxon the Leading Director and Registered Manager says, “Caring for someone is not just about the Care that we offer them, it is about enabling them to live an active, engaged, and happy life.”
+Shelley Saxon the CEO says, “Caring for someone is not just about the Care that we offer them, it is about enabling them to live an active, engaged, and happy life.”

 The Care Team: